-If the point lies outside of any cell, the query returns the special value que st::E PointIr CellT raits <me< td="">esh_tag&gt;::1NO_CELLorusingtheMeshTraitstypedef,</me<> esh tag>::1 NO_CELL or using the Mesh Traits typedef,
+If the point lies outside of any cell, the query returns the special value quest::PointInCellTraits<mesh_tag>::NO_CELL the MeshTraits typedef, using or

-MeshTraits::NO\CELL.
+MeshTraits::NO_CELL.

 Fig. 7.28: Point-in-cell query, identifying the cell that contains a physical point and finding the point's isoparametric coordinates within the cell.